NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ...
 ```

+It will actually be a mix of approaches, ie I need `EvalForces()` to operate on single particles passed in, oppose to looping itself internally, so I can call it within the Integration function to eval the RHS forces twice within a single Integration call (for multi-step integrators ie Leap-Frog, Runge Kutta etc) without splitting into multiple for (all particle) calls.

 ##### Simulation Loop Implementation

 Ok so I just used the normal approach of having per operation functions, where each function itself loops through the particles, all resulting attributes are stored onto the particles themselves.